Mohammadhunan97/header_parser2/README.md

 #Readme:

+Quick use:

+'/' will let you input a url
+this will redirect you to '/url/:id_of_your_link' which will show all the contents of h1,h2,h3,a,link tags requested for that link.
+You may also see all the contents of h1,h2,h3,a,link of all links by clicking the "See all available links" link on this page (this will redirect you to '/tag')

-This app is a user interface which takes in a url and stores the contents of h1, h2, h3, and links (a tag src) and stores it and makes it accessable through a restful api.
+This app is a user interface which takes in a url and stores the contents of h1, h2, h3, and links (a tag and link tag) and stores it and makes it accessable through a restful api.

-A request to "/url/index" or "/url" or "/" will be made to take in an url and store the contents of the previously mentioned html tags in our postgres database.

-A request to "/tags/index" or "/tags" will be made to list all urls and contents of h1,h2,h3 tags along with link urls.
+*** Note: Since it was specified in the assigment to use the content of the links rather than the src or the href, only the content was included, if you would like to see the src or href instead please contact me and I can adjust this ***

+Dependencies:
+Rails 5.0.3
+postgres (PostgreSQL) 9.6.2
+nokogiri-1.7.2

 Sample Database Structure: